Monica Padman: Armchair Expert

-Padman is the co-creator and co-host of the podcast Armchair Expert with Dax Shepard, which evolved from Padman's and Shepard's habit of debating ideas on the back porch of Shepard and Bell's home.
+Padman is the co-creator of the podcast Armchair Expert with Dax Shepard, which evolved from Padman's and Shepard's habit of debating ideas on the back porch of Shepard and Bell's home.
 The show launched on February 14, 2018, and focuses on in-depth conversations about guests' upbringings, challenges and successes.
 Episodes typically run 90–120 minutes, ending with a fact check, in which Padman and Shepard discuss the show after Padman has researched any verifiable claims made by Shepard or their guests during the interview.
 The fact check typically lasts about 30 minutes, often straying into personal anecdotes and featuring Padman more heavily than the interview portion of the show.
 Padman has said she felt anxiety early on about whether her voice was being heard enough on the podcast, particularly when their guests were Hollywood figures who could potentially aid her acting career, but eventually she realized, "I don't need to prove myself to any of these people.
 I can just be."
 In addition to her role as co-host, she also edits each episode and books guests.

 Featured guests have included celebrities such as Kristen Bell, Ashton Kutcher, Will Ferrell, Kumail Nanjiani, and Julia Louis-Dreyfus.
 On June 7, 2018, the show released their first episode of "Experts on Expert", a recurring series of interviews in which Padman and Shepard interview experts in their fields.
 Featured experts on the show have included Bill Gates, Ibram X. Kendi, and Atul Gawande.
 In 2018, Apple named Armchair Expert among its top 15 podcasts of the year.
 On iTunes, Armchair Expert was the most downloaded new podcast of the year.

 On February 14, 2020, the first of a ten-episode series within Armchair Expert was released called "Monica and Jess Love Boys".
 The series follows Padman and her friend and co-host Jess Rowland as they consult a variety of sex and relationship experts to improve their personal love lives.
 The final episode of the mini-series aired April 15, 2020.

 In May 2021, Padman and Shepard signed a lucrative deal with Spotify to have all episodes of their show exclusively available on the streaming platform.

+Padman also co-hosted the podcast Synced, under the Armchair Expert umbrella, with journalist Liz Plank until October 2024.